Clemapfel/Mousetrap.jl/README.md

 + Simplify installation process to `] add mousetrap`
 + Add support for global and per-widget custom themes by exposing the CSS interface
 + Implement installation of .desktop files on end-user computers
-+ Add a toggle to `RenderTexture` that allows rendering to a MSAA buffer
-+ Allow bundling of mousetrap apps, their resources, and all their dependencies into a portable C-executable
 + Implement drag-and-drop for files, images, and widgets
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Allow adding custom signals that use the GLib marshalling system
++ Allow bundling of mousetrap apps, their resources, and all their dependencies into a portable C-executable
 + Fully polish interactive use from within the REPL
 + Make all functions that modify the global state thread-safe
 + Add an event controller to capture video game controller / joystick events